ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Filtering Tests
 ~~~~~~~~~~~~~~~
-It is also possible to run a subset of all available tests by taking advantage
+To run a subset of all available tests, you can taking advantage
 of the ``keywords`` and ``markers`` flags:

 **Filtering tests by keywords**